foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 The green water used for growing pasture can be used instead to grow human-edible crops.

-It could mean less water being drawn from the ground for irrigation, where we instead use.
+It could mean less water being drawn from the ground for irrigation, if the water that falls on pasture and fodders crops were to instead be used for plant-based agriculture.

-In addition, nitrogen rich waste water (urine and manure contaminated water), in natural conditions, can be reintegrated into the water cycle.
-Due to the realities of industrial agriculture this isn't the case.

-Instead of a roaming herd that spreads the waste water, cows are concentrated in one place.
+In addition, in natural conditions, nitrogen rich waste water (urine and manure contaminated water) can be reintegrated into the water cycle.
+Due to the realities of industrial agriculture this isn't the case; instead of a roaming herd that spreads the waste water, cows are concentrated in feedlots.
 This leads to deadzones due to nutrient run-off.
 [Although the use of fertiliser also contributes to the deadzones created.]

 ## Cows-are-mostly-fed-using-crops
 See: [Cows-upcycle-waste](#Cows-upcycle-waste)